intel/zephyr.js/docs/dynamic.md

-Dynamic mode - Adds the ability to run JS from the filesystem
+Dynamic mode - Run JavaScript from the filesystem at will
 ============================================================

 * [Introduction](#introduction)